Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions: Cosmic Rays

 \subsection{Spectral Energy Distribution of CRs}

-We only consider two major radiation processes as shown in Figure \ref{fig3}: ICS and synchrotron radiation of CRe at the bow shocks and pp collisions of CRp at cloud shock, while ignoring radiation of CRp at bow shocks (due to the low gas density there) and radiation of CRe at cloud shocks (due to the low total energy of CRe there).
+As shown in Figure \ref{fig3}, we only consider following major radiations: ICS and synchrotron radiation of CRe at bow shocks and pp collisions of CRp at cloud shocks, while ignoring radiations of CRp at bow shocks (due to the low gas density there) and radiations of CRe at cloud shocks (due to the low total energy of CRe there).
 Quantitative analysis is presented in Section 4.

-Assuming that during the shock acceleration stage, there is continuous injection of CRp or CRe with energy spectrum of $S(E,t) = \Kinj(t) E^{-\Gm}$ ($\Emax \leqslant$ 1 TeV, $\Gm=2$).
+Assuming that during the shock acceleration stage, there is continuous injection of CRp and CRe with an energy spectrum of $S(E,t) = \Kinj E^{-\Gm}$ ($\Emax \leqslant$ 1 TeV, $\Gm=2$).
 Here we do not include the dependence of the maximum energy on the injection time.
+For comparison, we also test softer spectral indices of $\Gamma=2.5$ and $3.0$ (\citealt{chevalier2006}).

 For CRp (cloud shock), the injection can be roughly treated as a stationary process without cooling if the time concerned does not exceed one year.
-The spectral energy distribution of CRp at time $t$ follows: \be N_p (E_p, t)=K_p(t) E^{-\Gamma}_p \exp(-E_p/\Emax) \equiv K_p(t) h_p(E_p), \ee in which $K_p(t)=K_{\rm inj,p} t$, and $h_p(E_p)\equiv E^{-\Gamma}_p \exp(-E_p/\Emax)$.
+The spectral energy distribution of CRp at time $t$ follows: \be N_p (E_p, t)=K_p(t) E^{-\Gamma}_p \exp(-E_p/\Emax) ~~, \ee in which $K_p(t)=K_{\rm inj,p} t$.